jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 TLS (Transport Layer Security) and SSL (Secure Sockets Layer) are cryptographic protocols used to encrypt web traffic and ensure secure communications over the internet.

 ---

+## Question 18
+**What is the primary function of endpoint detection and response (EDR) systems?**

+### Options:
+- A) To provide antivirus scanning only
+- B) To monitor and respond to threats on individual devices
+- C) To encrypt email communication
+- D) To act as a firewall